 Within these five steps, there are a number of process decisions your firm will need to take into consideration.

 - Completion of Authority and Instruction (A&I) forms.
-Your firm can customise the three main A&I forms available on the NZLS website, as long as you adhere to Guideline K of the NZLS Property Transactions and e-dealing Practice Guidelines.
-You should decide on the process you will adopt for the witnessing A&I forms.
+Your firm can customise the three A&I forms, as long as you adhere to the Property Law Secton Property Transactions and e-dealing Practice Guidelines (the PLS Guidelines).
+You should decide on the process you will adopt for the witnessing of A&I forms (taking into account the requirements of the Authority and Identity Requirements for E-Dealing Guideline 2018 – LINZG20775).

 You can also file the client's proof of identity for future transactions as long as their proof of identity is still valid.